luzpaz/FreeCAD_vendor_parts/README.md

 ### Requirements

 - FreeCAD Version 0.19 (or LinkStage3)
-- Mcmaster may require you to create an account in order to download files
+- McMaster may require you to create an account in order to download files

+### Installation

+Installation via the Addon Manager is not supported yet.

+Follow the **Manual Install** guide on [this page](https://wiki.freecadweb.org/How_to_install_additional_workbenches) for your OS

 ### Acknowledgements